Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Only the query owner can change the ownership of the query.

-If you select User's, the permissions that are defined for that classification of users are in effect instead and any user with Administer permissions for the query can save changes to the query, or change its ownership.
+If you select User's, the permissions defined for that classification of users are in effect instead, and any user with Administer permissions for the query can save changes to the query or change its ownership.

 Click Next to see how to set Run Permissions Property of Queries.